 Irish developers and builders have found the old finance models of 100% loans from banks no longer apply.
 The banks will now only provide up to 60%, meaning developers have to find additional funding from third parties (mezzanine or equity partners) as well.
-The CIF (construction Industry Federation) recently held a conference for over 200 developers, builders and contractors, to highlight the best ways to gain financial approval under the banking system “construction Financing Options” CIF believe there needs to be a strong change in the approach taken by the construction Industry, when getting projects off the ground.
-Tom Parlon CIF General Director quoted “Whether we like it or not, the old system of construction finance is dead.
+The Construction Industry Federation (CIF) recently held a conference for over 200 developers, builders and contractors, to highlight the best ways to gain financial approval under the banking system “Construction Financing Options”.
+CIF believes there needs to be a strong change in the approach taken by the construction industry, when getting projects off the ground.
+Tom Parlon, CIF General Director, quoted, “Whether we like it or not, the old system of construction finance is dead.
 Most projects will need to make use of these new models if they are to move forward.
 The industry has been looking for alternative funding options.
-We now need to start utilising these more complicated financial structures”
+We now need to start utilising these more complicated financial structures.”

-Nama presently has 2,806 Hectares of land in receivership, which cannot be built on due to lack of transport, sewage and schools, along with 184,000 ghosts estates which either having planning permission or construction work has stopped.
+NAMA presently has 2,806 Hectares of land in receivership, which cannot be built on due to lack of transport, sewage and schools, along with 184,000 ghosts estates which either having planning permission or construction work has stopped.
 60% of land in receivership is located in Dublin, Kildare, Meath and Wicklow, providing enough land for 80,000 new homes.
 Under the residential density guidelines a minimum of 30 to 50 houses per hectare, once construction can start anywhere from 84,000 to 140,000 new homes can be built.
-This land is vital to meeting the housing shortage as Ireland boasts one of the youngest populations in Europe with 53% aged from 24 to 64, and only 12% 65 plus.
+This land is vital to meeting the housing shortage as Ireland boasts one of the youngest populations in Europe with 53% aged from 24-64, and only 12% 65+ years of age.
 Irish developers and builders are no longer catering just for the Irish population, as Ireland attracts waves of EU and rest of world citizen’s year on year (9,000 EU citizens and 25,000 rest of the world in 2015).